 community of Ettenhausen was formed with Rudolf on the council and Susanna was

-born, The same year the Municipality of Wetzikon asked some of the various
+born the same year.
+The Municipality of Wetzikon asked some of the various

 village leaders to form a committee to provide services for local people in

 need.
-For the last few years services had not been provided.
+The last few years services had not been provided.
 Included in the

 group of leaders from local village councils were Ulrich Kunz from Linkenberg,